Repair of Rotator Cuff Tears: Surgery for shoulders with torn rotator cuff tendons can lessen shoulder pain and improve function without acromioplasty

 After surgery the patient spends an hour or so in the recovery room.
 A drainage tube is sometimes used to remove excess fluid from the surgical area.
 The drain is usually removed on the second day after surgery.
 Bandages cover the incision.
 They are usually changed the second day after surgery.

 Recovery and rehabilitation in the hospital

 Shoulder motion soon after rotator cuff surgery helps achieve best possible shoulder function.
 Shoulders with cuff disease may have substantial scarring and may be stiff.
 One of the major goals of rotator cuff surgery is to relieve any stiffness.
 However after surgery scar tissue will tend to recur and limit movement unless motion is started immediately.
 This early motion is facilitated by the complete surgical removal of the scar tissues so that after surgery the patient needs only to maintain the range of motion achieved at the operation.

 A continuous passive motion (CPM) machine is often used to gently move the shoulder in the recovery room immediately after surgery.
-The CPM shown in figure 6 and movie 1 is continued for the first few days after surgery whenever the patient is in bed.
+The CPM shown in figure 15 above and in the video clip below is continued for the first few days after surgery whenever the patient is in bed.